Recommendations to reduce the spread of COVID-19

 At the moment, it is essential to avoid meeting many different people and to avoid social settings where many people are gathering at the same time.
 This can make you feel more lonely than usual.
 At the same time, close relationships and encounters in everyday life are important to feel good.

 We are all different.
 Some people appreciate being for themselves.
 Others may feel lonely, regardless of whether they live alone or are surrounded by friends and family.
 This in turn can create feelings of both stress and anxiety.

 Try to find solutions that suit you.
 If you meet people other than those in your immediate circle, you should avoid being close to each other and primarily socialise outdoors.
 Make sure you follow the recommendations of the authorities to reduce the risk of disease and spread of the virus.
 You can take advantage of digital alternatives or the telephone to keep in touch.
 If you know someone you think might feel lonely, a call, a letter or a message can go a long way towards making a big difference.

-If you feel lonely or want to assist someone else, there are tips and support available through helplines, hotlines (1177) and web pages such as You are not alone in feeling lonely (Mind) (In Swedish).
+If you feel lonely or want to assist someone else, there are tips and support available through help lines and hotlines (1177).